 In my opinion increasing the deductible on homeowner’s policies is a no-brainer.
 Insurance premiums are bound to rise anytime you make a claim, so it makes the most sense to avoid claims for minor issues.
 Of course, in order to avoid claims you must have enough money in the bank to cover the cost repairs, which is why all roads lead back to building a solid emergency fund.

 Another big savings came from merging our homeowners and auto insurance policies under one low cost provider.
 This alone saved us a few hundred dollars a year.
 There are many ways to search for low cost insurance.
 I simply searched the websites of most big name companies and used comparison sites like those provided by Progressive Insurance.
-If you’re interested in cheap insurance quotes*, check out the insurance information portal.

 The other way to save on insurance is by purchasing used cars and holding on to them for the long haul.
 At this point all three of our vehicles are at least ten years old.
 When the blue book value of our vehicles falls below $3,000 we typically remove collision coverage from the policy.
 This usually puts another $100 or so back in our pockets.